-General Manager Merchandise with over 21 years of retail experience in both mainstream and remote locations.
+General Manager Infrastructure and Logistics with over 40 years in main stream corporate, independent and remote retail.

 Mr Anthony (Tony) Flint

 General Manager Operations with over 25 years of retail experience in mainstream and remote communities.
 Tony also has three years of experience in training and mentoring roles in remote communities.